amaldevelops/tech-lexicon/2-backend-development/database/README.md

 - Whenever you update your Prisma schema, you will have to update your database schema using either `prisma migrate dev` or `prisma db push`.
 This will keep your database schema in sync with your Prisma schema.
 These commands will also run `prisma generate` under the hood to re-generate your Prisma Client.
 - View data with Prisma Studio: `npx prisma studio`
 - To remove all the data and recreate tables according to prisma schema (WARNING THIS WILL DELETE ALL DATA FROM YOUR POSTGRESQL DATABASE, ONLY USE THIS DURING DEVELOPMENT): `npx prisma migrate reset`
+- After any changes to schema is made update the database and give an descriptive name i.e "rename_username_to_userName":`npx prisma migrate dev --name rename_username_to_userName`
 - To get started with Prisma Client please refer below

 ## Prisma Client Setup